sovagos/sovagos.github.io/2-basic.md

 title: Teaching
 ---

-<p align = "justify"> I have been instructing several courses in <b>Economics</b> and <b>Econometrics</b> on both undergraduate- and graduate-level as a teaching assistant in recent years.
-I won the <a href = "http://www.tinbergen.nl/student-council/teaching-assistant-and-lecturer-of-the-year/">Teaching Assistant of the Year Award</a> at Tinbergen Institute in 2015, and I was nominated for the Best Lecturer Award at Vrije University Amsterdam in 2017. </p>
+<p align = "justify"> I have been instructing a wide range of courses in <b>Economics</b> and <b>Econometrics</b> on both undergraduate- and graduate-level as a teaching assistant in recent years.
+I won the <a href = "http://www.tinbergen.nl/student-council/teaching-assistant-and-lecturer-of-the-year/">Teaching Assistant of the Year Award</a> at Tinbergen Institute in 2015, and I was nominated for the Best Lecturer Award at Vrije Universiteit Amsterdam in 2017. </p>
 I am thrilled to debut as a lecturer for the Microeconomics and Methods course in October, 2017.

 ### **Current courses**